 Impact to the Cancer Center

-With its origins dating back nearly 30 years, the GSS continues to evolve, expanding its breadth of genomic technologies and making them available to UMGCC investigators.
-As a metric to demonstrate impact, the GSS is one of the most broadly used shared service, supporting 84 of the 257 members of UMGCC (33 percent).
+With its origins dating back nearly 30 years, the GSS continues to evolve, expanding its breadth of genomic technologies and making them available to UMGCCC investigators.
+As a metric to demonstrate impact, the GSS is one of the most broadly used shared service, supporting 84 of the 257 members of UMGCCC (33 percent).

 The large number of cancer-related publications supported during the last 5 years (in excess of 150) in high-impact journals, including Proceedings of the National Academy of Sciences of the United States of America, Nature Medicine, Science, Science Signaling, and Journal of the American Medical Association, is also a key metric to gauge the success of the GSS.

 The GSS has made significant contributions to the Cancer Center’s major research discoveries and now, through its CAP-accredited clinical labs, will bring that same high level of support to clinical research and clinical care.
 As such, the GSS is unique among UMGCCC shared services, allowing support for discovery as well as translation into clinical application.

 The Biopolymer/Genomics Core Facility serves as the "genomics core facility" for a number of centers within the University, including:

 - Provide cutting-edge tools and resources to accelerate the pace of genomic discovery in cancer research.

 - Provide support to implement precision medicine approaches for cancer patients.